 - Education and Experience

-ORC.
-An equivalent combination of education and experience
+C. An equivalent combination of education and experience.

 - Essential Functions, Knowledge, Skills, and Abilities

-Ability to establish and maintain effective working relationships with employees, various age groups, other organizations, and the public; communicate effectively, verbally and in writing.
+Ability to establish and maintain effective working relationships with employees, young people, ability to communicate effectively, verbally and in writing.

 - Special Qualifications

 15 years of age or older.
 Must be able to provide transportation to activity sites.

 - Work Environment